A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Background

-The eikonal equation is a nonlinear first-order partial differential equation (PDE) that models the propagation of wavefronts.
-Given a speed model, solving this equation provides the arrival time of the wavefront from a source point, which corresponds to the distance field and the continuous shortest path.
-The standard form of the eikonal equation is
+The eikonal equation is a nonlinear first-order partial differential equation (PDE) that models wavefront propagation.
+Let \(\Omega\subset\mathbb{R}^n\) be the domain, \(\bm{x}_1\in\Omega\) a prescribed source, and \(c:\Omega\to(0,\infty)\) a positive scalar function specifying the travel speed.
+The standard form is